What is one thing that is harder to handle than failure?

-Same fear - different response.
+Same fear – a different response.

-The theme of fear of failure is same, but your response determines how you go forward.
-Depending on your perspective failure can be a roadblock that merely diverts you or the precipice that ends your ambitions.
+The theme of this fear remains the same, but your response to it determines how you go forward.
+Depending on your perspective, failure can be a roadblock that merely diverts you or the precipice that can out an to end your ambitions.

-Success is not final, failure is not fatal: it is the courage to continue that counts.
+Success is not final; failure is not fatal: it is the courage to continue that counts.

 You have the power to decide if this failure is just a footnote or your entire story.

 Stop procrastinating – Now!!!

 Author Mark Mc Guinness says that we procrastinate for three reasons – either we don’t know what to do, we don’t know how to do it, or we don’t enjoy doing it.

 Perfectionists are not lazy.
-On the contrary they are hard at work – but with a misguided sense of priority.
+On the contrary, they are hard at work – but with a misguided sense of priority.

-So, they choose to do mundane jobs with low risk of failure (eg checking mail) against high risk activities (eg learning a new language) that makes them vulnerable.
+So, they choose to do mundane jobs with a low risk of failure (like checking their mail) against doing high-risk activities (like learning a new language) that make them vulnerable.

-“The Temporal Motivation Theory” holds that, we will most likely procrastinate any tasks that are unpleasant in the present and offer rewards only in the distant future.
-Instead of focusing on the end goal as the reward, set smaller rewards for your efforts along the way.
+“The Temporal Motivation Theory” holds that we will most likely procrastinate any tasks that are unpleasant in the present and offer rewards only in the distant future.
+Instead of focusing on the end goal as a reward, set smaller rewards for your efforts along the way.

-Most importantly set realistic goals that don’t overwhelm you.
-And make a commitment to just ‘show up’.
-That is half the battle won right there.
+Most importantly, set realistic goals that don’t overwhelm you.
+And commit to just ‘showing up’, that is half the battle won right there.